ddmitov/perl-executing-browser/README.md

   PEB can also use any Perl on PATH.

 ## Supported Perl Script Types
-  PEB does not impose execution timeouts and recognizes four main types of local Perl scripts:
+  PEB recognizes four main types of local Perl scripts and does not impose execution timeouts on them:
 * [**non-interactive scripts**](#non-interactive-perl-scripts)
 * [**interactive scripts**](#interactive-perl-scripts)
 * [**AJAX scripts**](#ajax-perl-scripts)